avi-acent/campussassistant/README.md

 **Use Lovable**

-Simply visit the [Lovable Project] (https://campussassistant.lovable.app/) and start prompting.
+Simply visit the (https://campussassistant.lovable.app/) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.